DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 # Introduction

-In the context of the Operational Decision Manager (ODM) on Certified Kubernetes offering, ODM for production can be configured with an external OpenID Connect server (OIDC provider) such as the Keycloak cloud service.
+In the context of the Operational Decision Manager (ODM) on Certified Kubernetes offering, ODM for production can be configured with an external OpenID Connect server (OIDC provider), such as the Keycloak cloud service.

 ## What is Keycloak?

-[Keycloak](https://www.keycloak.org/), is an open source enterprise identity service that provides single sign-on, user federation, identity brokering and social login.
-This is the service that we use in this article, using the Keycloak SSO [OpenID Connect](https://www.keycloak.org/docs/latest/server_admin/index.html#con-oidc_server_administration_guide) capability.
+[Keycloak](https://www.keycloak.org/) is an open source enterprise identity service that provides single sign-on, user federation, identity brokering and social login.
+The Keycloak SSO [OpenID Connect](https://www.keycloak.org/docs/latest/server_admin/index.html#con-oidc_server_administration_guide) capability is the service that we use in this article.

 ## About this task

-You need to create a number of secrets before you can install an ODM instance with an external OIDC provider such as the Keycloakservice and use web application single sign-on (SSO).
+You need to create a number of secrets before you can install an ODM instance with an external OIDC provider such as the Keycloak service, and use web application single sign-on (SSO).
 The following diagram shows the ODM services with an external OIDC provider after a successful installation.

 ![ODM web application SSO](/images/Keycloak/diag_keycloak_interaction.jpg)

-The following procedure describes how to manually configure ODM with an Keycloak service.
+The following procedure describes how to manually configure ODM with a Keycloak service.

 ## ODM OpenID flows